reversinglabs/reversinglabs-sdk-py3/README.md

     - Accepts a file path string and returns a response containing the analysis task ID
 - `upload_sample_from_file`
     - Accepts a file open in 'rb' mode and returns a response containing the analysis task ID
+- `upload_sample_from_url`
+    - Accepts a url and returns a response containing the analysis task ID
+- `check_submitted_url_status`
+    - Accepts a task id  returrned by upload_sample_from_url and returns a response containing processing status and analysis report if finished
+- `get_submitted_url_report`
+    - Accepts a task ID returned by the upload sample from url and returns a response
+    - This method utilizes the set number of retries and wait time in seconds to time out if the analysis results are not ready
+- `upload_sample_from_url_and_get_report`
+    - Accepts a url and returns a response containing the analysis report
+    - The result fetching action of this method utilizes the set number of retries and wait time in seconds to time out if the analysis results are not ready
 - `get_summary_report_v2`
   - Accepts a single hash or a list of hashes and returns JSON containing a summary report for each of them
   -  This method utilizes the set number of retries and wait time in seconds to time